BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Here’s the honest truth: You’ll have pregnancy symptoms all through your pregnancy.
 The (usually) good news is, those symptoms will change as your pregnancy progresses and your belly and baby continue to grow.
 For most people, the second trimester brings relief from the worst of the nausea, and you’ll feel your energy return until you get closer to the end of your pregnancy.
 And if you’re still symptom-free at 8 weeks pregnant, no symptoms may soon progress to plenty of symptoms.
 So take heart—whatever you’re tired of, it’ll change soon.

-Remember: If you’re feeling nauseated, extra hungry or extra tired, it’s all because baby’s growth is in overdrive—and because your body’s still adjusting to all those hormonal changes.
+Meanwhile, if you’re feeling nauseated, extra hungry or extra tired, it’s all because baby’s growth is in overdrive—and because your body’s still adjusting to all those hormonal changes.
 Try to remind yourself it will be worth it.
-(Especially once you reach the second trimester, when most moms-to-be bounce back and feel more energized.)
+(Especially once you reach the second trimester, when most moms-to-be feel more energized.)

 Also, know that having no pregnancy symptoms at 8 weeks is totally normal too.
 So don’t worry if you’re not feeling too different yet.
 We promise—soon you will!